 |NOTE: Before performing the next step, make sure that you are logged in to Docker Hub.
 Run the docker login command to access your account (if applicable).|

 Publish the new image following the same steps as in Step 3 but using the new version number.
-Remember to replace USERNAME placeholder with your Docker ID:
+Remember to replace the USERNAME placeholder with your Docker ID:

 $ docker push USERNAME/java-app:0.1.1